3 Reproducible workflows

 6. regression results.

 We do all this initially on our simulated data and then move to the real data.
+The mirrors the evolution of testing during the Apollo Program.
+Initially testing occured based on expectations of requirements, and these tests were later updated to take into account actual launch measurements (Simpkinson 1971, 21).
 It is possible to write an infinite number of tests but a smaller number of high-quality tests is better than many thoughtless tests.

 One type of test is an “assertion”.
 Assertions are written throughout the code to check whether something is true and stop the code from running if not (Irving et al. 2021, 272).
 For instance, you might assert that a variable should be numeric.
 If it was tested against this assertion and found to be a character, then the test would fail and the script would stop running.
 Assertion tests in data science will typically be used in data cleaning and preparation scripts.
 We have more to say about these in Chapter 9.
 Unit tests check some complete aspect of code (Irving et al. 2021, 274).
 We will consider them more in Chapter 12 when we consider modeling.